 - Not more than 2% of students at the LEA and state level will be classified as achieving at the proficient or advanced level according to modified assessment performance standards.
-These scores will be combined with the results from the MSA and Alt-MSA for determining AYP at the school, LEA, and state levels. - Students in excess of the allowable 2%, by definition, will be classified as performing at the basic level and their scores will be combined with the results from the MSA and Alt-MSA for determining AYP at the school, LEA and state levels. - If the LEA or the State exceeds the 2% threshold of proficient or advanced performers on the alternative assessment, then a procedure will be applied to randomly determine which student scores will be converted to "basic" and attributed back to the school, LEA and/or the State for the purposes of calculating AYP.
+These scores will be combined with the results from the MSA and Alt-MSA for determining AYP at the school, LEA, and state levels. - Students in excess of the allowable 2%, by definition, will be classified as performing at the basic level and their scores will be combined with the results from the MSA and Alt-MSA for determining AYP at the school, LEA and state levels. - If the LEA or the State exceeds the 2% threshold of proficient or advanced performers on the alternative assessment, then a procedure for redistributing non-proficient scores will be applied to determine which student scores will be converted to "basic" and attributed back to the school, LEA and/or the State for calculating AYP using a process similar to the process described above for the 1% of students taking the Alt-MSA.